HCLM: Healthcare Leadership & Management

 As health care costs continue to spiral upward, healthcare institutions are under enormous pressure to create cost efficient systems without risking quality of care.
 Health informatics technologies provide considerable promises for achieving this multifaceted goal through managing information, reducing costs/enhancing revenue, and facilitating total quality management, continuous quality improvement programs, optimal clinical patient care and improved patient outcomes.
 In this course students will be introduced to the concepts and practices of health informatics.
 Topics include: a) an introduction to information systems and specifically to the health informatics field; b) major applications and commercial vendors; c) decision support methods and technologies; d) systems analysis, design, implementation, and evaluation of healthcare information systems; and, e) new opportunities and emerging trends.

-This course is designed to provide an applied approach of economic theoretical concepts to the complex economic forces, dynamics and challenges of healthcare, an industry in a continuous state of flux.
+This course is designed to provide an understanding of the complex economic forces, dynamics and challenges of healthcare, an industry in a continuous state of flux.
 Specifically, this course applies microeconomic theory to analyze the healthcare market from the perspectives of those who demand and supply healthcare.
-The course will analyze the market for physicians and hospital services, as well as the pharmaceutical industry and other related industries.
-Analysis will focus on key principles related to supply and demand, forecasting, market incentives, pricing, asymmetry, and government intervention and regulation.
-From an economic perspective, the students will also have the opportunity to evaluate the structure and performance of the United States healthcare system as it compares to that of other countries globally.
+We will also analyze the market for physicians and hospital services, as well as the pharmaceutical industry and other related industries.
+The structure and performance of the US healthcare system will also be compared to that of other countries.
 Discussion of empirical studies, current policy debates, and the relevance and limits of the economic approach will be emphasized.

 Students taking this course will be able to make sound decisions that promote the financial well-being of a health care organization.
 The course covers essential concepts underlying the preparation and measurement of financial data, measurement of business operations, business valuation, financial reporting, forecasting, cost allocation and pricing, and service and product cost.
 It also includes examination of special reports for executive review and decisions including financial ratio management and financial condition analysis.
 It then progresses to the evaluation of principles governing the healthcare industry and rules and regulations in collecting, preparing and presenting financial data for healthcare providers.
 As students learn to use the accounting and financial reporting aspects of healthcare organizations, they also learn about the financial decisions relevant for operating budgets, capital budgets and working capital management.
 Issues involving long-term financing and investment as well as risk and return analysis and management, debt and equity financing, managing capital structure and cost of capital, cash flow analysis and capital projects appraisal are also covered in this course.